We honour excellence every November.

-Investment, commercial or industrial building, development or renovation projects located within the Capital Regional District and completed between June 1, 2016 and May 31, 2017 are eligible for an award.
+Investment, commercial or industrial building, development or renovation projects located within the Capital Regional District and completed between June 1, 2017 – May 31, 2018 are eligible for an award.
 Anyone can nominate a project.
 Nominate Now

 Nominees and winners

 Are recognized at an awards luncheon event, where they have an opportunity to network and celebrate with industry representatives, local mayors, leaders of related national organizations such as the Urban Development Institute (UDI), the Victoria Home Builders’ Association (VHBA), Canada Mortgage and Housing Corporation (CMHC), and media representatives.
 For photos of past award winners, click here.